CharlieThao347/Gymbuddy/README.md

 Profile: Upload a profile image and edit personal info for others to see.

 ## Project Context
-This project was originally developed as part of a team software engineering course at California State University, Chico.
+This project was originally developed in a team of 5 as part of a software engineering course at California State University, Chico.

 This repository is a **personal portfolio copy** of the project, used to showcase my individual contributions and for future development.